 There are various reasons why men opt for a vasectomy.
 Some common reasons include

-Men who are certain that they do not want to father any more children often choose vasectomy as a long-term contraceptive method.
+Men who are sure that they do not want to father any more children often choose vasectomy as a long-term contraceptive method.

 Vasectomy allows couples to share the responsibility of contraception and eliminates the need for other birth control methods.